To apply to the Ph.D. Program in Political Science: (1) and (2) complete the online application.

 - Graduate Record Examination (GRE) scores: Please have ETS send official copies directly to “Penn State” (2660).

 - Test of English as a Foreign Language (TOEFL) scores: International students are required to submit TOEFL scores.
 Please have ETS send official copies directly to “Penn State”.
-Only students with a TOEFL score of 630 (paper)/267 (computer)/109 (iBT) will be considered for admission.
+Generally speaking, we look for a minimum combined score of 630 (paper) / 109 (iBT) score.

 IELTS and MAT scores should be mailed to: